djfdyuruiry/improved-yarn-audit/README.md

 ## Retrying Network Issues

-As of April 2019 there are outstanding network issues with the NPM registry audit API, which cause frequent request failues.
+As of April 2019 there are outstanding network issues with the NPM registry audit API, which cause frequent request failures.
 To work around this until a fix is implemented you can pass a flag to retry any failed requests.

 ```
 yarn run improved-yarn-audit --retry-on-network-failure